masihbj/masihbj.github.io/_projects/3_project.md

 </div>

 #### Outcomes and Publications:
-The obtained results showed that the wear resistance of extruded ZK60 alloy was improved by adding 3 wt.% of Ce and Y, while the role of Ce addition was more pronounced.
-Wear rate predictions provided by FE simulation agreed to within 85% of experimental measurments under mild wear regime, but this value was reduced to 75% under severe wear regime.
+The results demonstrated that adding 3 wt.% of Ce and Y to the extruded ZK60 alloy significantly improved its wear resistance, with Ce showing a more pronounced effect.
+The wear rate predictions from the FE simulations closely matched the experimental data, with an accuracy of up to 85% in the mild wear regime, though this agreement dropped to 75% under severe wear conditions.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0 text-center">